cardat/air-health-sws-r-targets/README.md

 * Requires many packages to be installed.
 Depending on your existing setup, it could take up to an hour to install everything
 * Packages `visNetwork` and `rgdal` may need to be installed manually for all code to work
-* The `CloudstoR` package, used to download datasets from CloudStor, may fail during download for an unknown reason

 **Error:**
 ```r